mdgspace/sonara/README.md

 Each subdirectory contains its own `README.md` file with more specific information.

+## Introduction

+For a non-technical overview of the project, including its purpose, vision, and how it empowers users to create sound effortlessly, see the [PROJECT_OVERVIEW.md](PROJECT_OVERVIEW.md) file.

+**Contributors are encouraged to read this document first** to understand the project's goals and the context behind its development.

 ## Technical Details

 For an in-depth explanation of the audio synthesis concepts used in this project, including waveforms, harmonics, and synthesis techniques, see the [TECHNICAL_DETAILS.md](TECHNICAL_DETAILS.md) file.